typetrait/typetrait/README.md

 ### Hello there, I'm Bruno 👋

-I enjoy building interesting, technical projects and learning more about computers, software development and tech in general.
+I enjoy building technical projects that solve real-world problems.
+I also love learning more about computers, software development and tech in general.

 Coming up with elegant solutions and writing good code is something I always strive for.